NGC 422

 NGC 422 is an open cluster located in the constellation Tucana.
-It was discovered on September 21, 1835 by John Herschel.
-It was described by Dreyer as "very faint (in Nubecular Minor).", with Nubecular Minor being the Small Magellanic Cloud.
+It was discovered on September 21, 1835, by John Herschel.
+It was described by John Louis Emil Dreyer as "very faint (in Nubecular Minor)", with Nubecular Minor being the Small Magellanic Cloud.
 It was also described by DeLisle Stewart as "only 3 extremely faint stars, close together, not a nebula."